DavesCodeMusings/BLESP32/README.md

 There are a handful of parameters in `main.py` you can use to customize the behavior of the BLESP32 device, starting with DEVICE_NAME and ending with SLEEP_TIME_SECS.
 The names are pretty self-explanitory and there are comments as well.

 ## Troubleshooting
+There are a number of steps to go from the DHT22 sensor to the home automation hub.
+Each one can be a potential problem.

-Attaching the ESP32 to a host computer over USB will show you debug information in the form of print statements.
-The LED (if you have one configured) will turn on when the DHT22 sensor is being accessed and turn off after a successful read.
+The BLESP32 device's LED (if you have one configured) will turn on when the DHT22 sensor is being accessed and turn off after a successful read.
 If the LED stays on, there's probably something wrong with the wiring of the DHT22.

+Attaching the ESP32 to a host computer over USB will show debug information in the form of print statements.
+Included in this is the Bluetooth MAC address for the device.
+The correct MAC is required for ESPHome to recognize the device's advertisements.

+When ESPHome is receiving, the log output will show the temperature and humidity readings being sent to Home Assistant.
+Check for the presence of these values.
+They should match the temperature and humidity in the debug output of the BLESP32 device.

+Finally, check the entities in Home Assistant.

 ## Customizing
 You're not limited to only reading temperature and humidity.
 Any kind of sensor you can read with MicroPython should work.
 The biggest limitation will be the size of the _Manufacturer Data_ field used to broadcast the information.
 24 bytes is the maximum amount of data you can send.